-Carcinoma of an unknown primary site is a common clinical syndrome, accounting for approximately 3% of all oncologic diagnoses.
+Carcinoma of an unknown primary site is an uncommon clinical syndrome, accounting for approximately 3% of all oncologic diagnoses.
 Patients in this group are heterogeneous; they have a wide variety of clinical presentations and pathologic findings.
-A patient should be considered to have carcinoma of an unknown primary site when a tumor is detected at one or more metastatic sites and routine evaluation fails to define a primary tumor site.
+A patient should be considered to have carcinoma of an unknown primary site when metastatic cancer is detected at one or more sites and clinical evaluation fails to define a primary tumor site or pattern.

 Unknown primary cancer occurs with approximately equal frequency in men and women, and the prognosis is the same for both.

 As with most epithelial cancers, the incidence of unknown primary cancer increases with advancing age, although a wide age range exists.
 Some evidence suggests that younger patients are more likely to have poorly differentiated histologies.

 At autopsy, a primary site is identified in 70% to 80% of patients.
 Above the diaphragm, the lungs are the most common primary disease site, whereas various gastrointestinal (GI) sites of disease (pancreas, colon, stomach, liver) are most common below the diaphragm.
 Recently, gene expression profiling has also predicted most primary sites to be in the GI tract or lungs, but breast and ovarian cancers have been more commonly seen with this assessment method than in historical autopsy series.

 Common sites of metastatic involvement include the lungs, liver, and skeletal system; however, a wide variety of other sites are sometimes involved.

 Patients with unknown primary cancer usually present with signs and symptoms related to the areas of metastatic tumor involvement.
 In addition, constitutional symptoms, such as anorexia, weight loss, weakness, and fatigue, are common.

 Optimal pathologic evaluation is critical in the evaluation of patients with carcinoma of an unknown primary site and can aid with the following: